Interview with Lisa Folden

-I am from Arlington, Minnesota and now resident of Mt.
-Vernon, OH, I am not just an author, I’m also a single mom, a student with a criminology/business degree, as well as, an actor/model.
+I am from Arlington, Minnesota, and now a resident of Mt.
+Vernon, OH.
+I am not just an author.
+I’m also a single mom, a student with a criminology/business degree, and an actor/model.
 In my 29 years on this planet, I have done a wide range of things; nothing has kept me down, not illnesses or the severe accident I had in 2008.
 I grew up in Minnesota and learned about life the hard way.
-Once you read this book, you will all agree that as an author, I had found a way to make words come alive and this is a passion that will continually be pursued.
+Once you read this book, you will all agree that as an author, I had found a way to make words come alive, and this is a passion that will continually be pursued.

-At the time this book was written, I was a student at Rasmussen College where I pursued a degree as a paralegal.
+When this book was written, I was a student at Rasmussen College, where I pursued a degree as a paralegal.
 This was my latest goal, inspired by the desire to help lawyers seek justice for abused and downtrodden children.
-I will continue to “Keep the dream alive” through using my gift of storytelling to inspire others and become a role model that her daughter and others can look up to for motivation

 The Tree House is a suspense thriller, based loosely on facts from an Ohio killer.
 My goal for writing this was to inform people that even the average looking person can have a dark side deep within.
 Crimes like this one I had written about are happening more and more, with maybe the help from this book on the signs given it will prevent another massive crime.

-To be honest, I think that I have my own unique writing style although I have been told it was on the lines of Steven King.
+To be honest, I think that I have my own unique writing style, although I have been told it was on Steven King’s lines.

 Tell us about your latest work and what inspired you.